- Home

 Chinese text comes in two character sets: Simplified (简体, used in mainland China) and Traditional (繁體, used in Taiwan and Hong Kong).
 The same word can look completely different between the two — '书' (Simplified) vs '書' (Traditional) both mean 'book.'
 The OCR must detect which character set the manhua uses and apply the correct recognition model.
 Misidentifying the set causes cascading errors.

-Common Manhua Phrases & SFX
+Common Chinese to English Manhua Phrases

 | Original | Romanization | Meaning | English |